quantum-compiler/quartz/README.md

 Please let us know if you encounter any bugs or have any suggestions by [submitting an issue](https://github.com/quantum-compiler/quartz/issues).

-We welcome all contributions to FlexFlow from bug fixes to new features and extensions.
+We welcome all contributions to Quartz from bug fixes to new features and extensions.

-Please subscribe to the FlexFlow users mailing list for
+Please subscribe to the Quartz users mailing list for

 ## Citations